fferflo/einx/docs/source/gettingstarted/overview.rst

 4. :func:`einx.dot` applies general dot-products similar to `np.einsum <https://numpy.org/doc/stable/reference/generated/numpy.einsum.html>`_.

-Many easy-to-use specializations are also included as top-level functions in the ``einx.*`` namespace following Numpy naming conventions:
+Many easy-to-use specializations are also included as top-level functions in the ``einx.*`` namespace following a Numpy-like naming convention:

 * ``einx.{sum|prod|mean|any|all|max|min|count_nonzero|...}`` (see :func:`einx.reduce`).
 * ``einx.{add|multiply|logical_and|where|equal|...}`` (see :func:`einx.elementwise`).
 * ``einx.{flip|roll|...}`` (see :func:`einx.vmap_with_axis`).
 * ``einx.{get_at|set_at|add_at|...}`` (see :func:`einx.index`).

-See the :doc:`API reference </api>` for a list of functions.
+See the :doc:`API reference </api>` for a complete list of available functions.

 .. _lazytensorconstruction: